MeanderingNinja/LitterLog-DataPipeline/README.md

 # Cat Data Schema

-Repository containing the cat data schema for data storage and visualization using sqlalchemy, alembic, and postgresql
+Repository containing the cat data schema for data storage using sqlalchemy, alembic, and postgresql

-## building
+## building (TO EDIT 20230210)

 You can build the kernel.test.schema docker by running build.sh
     ./build.sh